Titans GM wants long-term deal with NFL rushing leader Henry

 NASHVILLE, Tenn.
-(AP) — The Tennessee Titans don’t want Derrick Henry going anywhere anytime soon, and the NFL rushing leader sounds as if he’s eager to stick around too.
+(AP) — The Tennessee Titans don’t want Derrick Henry going anywhere anytime soon, and the NFL rushing leader sounds as if he’s eager to stick around, too.

 General manager Jon Robinson said Wednesday on a conference call with reporters that Henry is an important part of the Titans, and he spoke with the running back before free agency opened.
 Robinson’s also spoke to Henry’s agents after the Titans tagged him as their franchise player March 16.